Fantasy Masters

 Fantasy Masters is South Korea's first online trading card game, developed by Zeonix.
 It was released in April 2002, and is currently available in South Korea and China.

 The English version of the game, Fantasy Masters International, was released on November 27, 2007.
 The international version can be played in any country worldwide, excluding Korea and China.

 History

-Early Open Beta test of Fantasy Masters began in April, 2002.
+Early Open Beta test of Fantasy Masters began in April 2002.
 As the first online trading card games in Korea, popularity has quickly taken its toll by enthusiasts.
-It was officially released on January, 2003 as semi-free NTCG game.
+It was officially released in January 2003 as semi-free NTCG game.

 Game play

 Games are played either one vs one or two vs two.
 When both players are ready, the game starts.
 The game screen is divided in three sections: battle area in which the battle takes place, info area where a player can check the opponent's status and yours, and the chat area.

 Players take their turns (or phases) to summon their cards in order to prepare for Battle Phase.
 In order to summon any cards, players must have enough souls to summon, which can be acquired mainly by Land cards on player's backfield.
 Most Land cards do not require souls to play them.
 All Spells and Units on the front field engage in combat in the Battle Phase, and remaining cards come back to the preparation phase, and repeat until one of them wins the game.

 The first player to deplete the opponent's Life or Deck by 0 wins the game.
 If both players' Life or Deck have reached 0 at the same time, offending player takes the win.

 Playing the game is entirely free.